 Things that they like about the lifeon the island Things that they dislike about the life on the island Beach side and reef area (+ +).
-White sandy beaches + + + All are very friendly + + + + helpful and generous Fishing (+ + + +) and fishing industries and farming (+ +) No war + + + between the islands Religion + + + Natural air + Natural drinking water Clean environment Friends and relatives Reef area allows us to have easy access to fish (+) Island look green Cooperation + Not many disasters Is the island that I was born Monsoon Education Soil erosion + + + + + + + + + + + + + + + + + + + What would like to be doing 20 years from now What are the hobbies that you like the most Teaching Government business work.
-Captain of a boat I want to do business Nursing (helping the patient) International business Become a teacher Playing netball Reading stories To play ball Watching television, hearing music Reading books, playing netball, To give advice to people about our environment. nt after the Tsunami?
-It might happen again, and could be strong or strong.
-I thought it could never happen.
-Now I know that it could heard sounds (wind) I feel afraid.
-I am very afraid that it might happen again. er than before
+White sandy beaches + + + All are very friendly + + + + helpful and generous Fishing (+ + + +) and fishing industries and farming (+ +) No war + + + between the islands Religion + + + Natural air + Natural drinking water Clean environment Friends and relatives Reef area allows us to have easy access to fish (+) Island look green Cooperation + Not many disasters Is the island that I was born Soil erosion + + + + + + + Job opportunities have decreased + Available facilities + No land for living + + Environmental problems Corals are dying + Increase population (over population) in the island + + How waste is managed Raising of the sea level + Health problems Garbage at the beach People who do not obey some rules and regulations.
+The island is so small + Monsoon Education What would like to be doing 20 years from now What are the hobbies that you like the most Teaching Government business work.
+Captain of a boat I want to do business Nursing (helping the patient) International business Become a teacher Playing netball Reading stories To play ball Watching television, hearing music Reading books, playing netball, To give advice to people about our environment.
+What have you learn t after the Tsunami?
+It might happen again, and could be strong or stronger than before I thought it could never happen.
+Now I know that it could happen again When I heard sounds (wind) I feel afraid I am very afraid that it might happen again I understood that hazards could be very dangerous and that we need to be careful Tsunamis might happen again and many people might die and things (property) will be lost.